UserZeca/UserZeca/README.md

 My names is Ezequias Kluyvert, and I'am from Brazil (🇧🇷).
 I am a student of the Technical Course in Systems Development at Coltec-UFMG, and I'm currently part of a project called [Enxurrada de Bits](http://www.enxurradadebits.cefetmg.br/), in which I'm very proud to participate.
 In addition, I'm always looking for new ways to teach and learn technology.
-I'm always looking for new challenges in this world of technology.

 Would you like to find me?